 In an effort to use all available surveillance tools and increase the chances of early detection of arbovirus activity, the District uses sentinel chickens as part of the encephalitis virus surveillance program.
-Chickens usually remain asymptomatic when infected with West Nile virus and are considered dead-end hosts for it, meaning they do not produce sufficient viremia to infect mosquitoes when bitten again by them.
+Chickens usually do not develop symptoms of disease when infected with West Nile virus and are considered dead-end hosts for it, meaning they do not produce sufficient viremia to infect mosquitoes when subsequently bitten by them.
 More significant to our program, chickens stay inside a coop in a fixed area and the presence of antibodies in their blood indicates local virus transmission.
-Therefore, they are used by some mosquito control districts in their surveillance programs and may serve as an early indicator of local arbovirus activity in an area.
+Therefore, they are used by some mosquito control agencies in their surveillance programs and may serve as an early indicator of local arbovirus activity in an area.

-In 2015, the District maintained a total of 30 chickens distributed in 4 flock sites within Sacramento and Yolo Counties and a flock kept for replacement of positive chickens during the season.
+In 2016, the District maintained a total of 30 chickens distributed in 4 flock sites within Sacramento and Yolo Counties and an additional flock kept for replacement of positive chickens during the season.
 Five chickens were kept per flock at a time, and they were replaced whenever their test showed antibodies towards Saint Louis Encephalitis (SLE), Western Equine Encephalitis (WEE), or West Nile virus (WNV).
-Blood samples were collected from April 21 through October 23.
+Blood samples were collected from April 21 through October 19.
 Samples were tested for the presence of antibodies towards SLE, WEE, and WN viruses.
-The first West Nile virus-positive chicken sample was detected on a collection made on July 30, 2015.
-At the end of the sampling period, antibody conversions had been found in all of the four flocks with a total of 8 chickens positive for antibodies towards West Nile virus.
+The first West Nile virus-positive chicken sample was detected on a collection made on August 23, 2016.
+At the end of the sampling period, antibody conversions had been found in two of the four flocks with a total of 7 chickens positive for antibodies towards West Nile virus.
 No seroconversion for other viruses was detected.

-2015 SENTINEL CHICKEN TESTS
+2016 SENTINEL CHICKEN TESTS

 SACRAMENTO COUNTY

 Flock Location WEE positive SLE positive WNV positive

-Tyler Island 0 0 1
+Tyler Island 0 0 3

-Rancho Murieta 0 0 1
+Rancho Murieta 0 0 0

 YOLO COUNTY

 Flock Location WEE positive SLE positive WNV positive

-Esparto 0 0 2
+Esparto 0 0 4

-Knights Landing 0 0 4
+Knights Landing 0 0 0

-Section Title Surveillance
+Section Title